Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-GCD-Threads-&-Queues/Readme.md

 Apple recommends using the API with the "highest-level of abstraction" (which is Operations), though most developers use a combination of both APIs.

-And because Operations are build on top of GCD, it is important to the lower-level API first...
+And because Operations are build on top of GCD, it is important to master the lower-level API first...

 > *Note: Where Swift uses closures (functions) to handle the code that runs on another thread, C#, Typescript, Python, JavaScript and other languages use the the more common Async/Await pattern.
 The original plans for Swift 5.0 included adding the Async/Await pattern, but this was removed from the Swift specification until some future release.*